 Rolex’s solution was the HEV, or Helium Escape Valve, a small, one-way regulator built into the side of the Sea-Dweller’s case that would allow the gas to leak out safely.
 Omega went in another direction, designing a watch so tank-like and impenetrable that the helium couldn’t get inside in the first place.
 The result was the extraordinary Seamaster Ploprof 600, an enormous 55mm model forged from a single block of stainless steel, with a sealed-in 4mm thick sapphire crystal, a unique bezel locking system, and a crown guard like no other.

-Ultimately, it was the Sea-Dweller which won the day, but Omega’s effort has gone on to become a cult favorite, so much so that the brand reintroduced a modern day version in 2009.
+Ultimately, it was the Sea-Dweller that won the day, but Omega’s effort has gone on to become a cult favorite, so much so that the brand reintroduced a modern-day version in 2009.
 The originals though make for a fascinating inclusion in any fan’s collection, with prices for these slab-sided behemoths starting at significantly below the $10k mark.
 The attention-grabbing factor is, of course, priceless.
 One of the most unusual and eccentric watches ever to emerge from any manufacturer, the Omega Ploprof is as cool as they come.